 Handover Certificate

 Machine type:

 Machine no.:

 Construction year:

 Customer address (Id cation of the machine):

-Name:
+Name: Name:

 Street:

 Postcode/City:

 Phone: Fax:

 E-mail:

-assume a warranty o - the day of deli ment of the respective current status, we very, for material defects and defects of nine.
+assume a warranty o title in connection wi m the day of delivery t of the respective current status, we , for material defects and defects of

 Warranty claims: Warranty claims on the part of HOKUBEMA Maschinenbau GmbH only exist if we have received the signed handover certificate and the machine has been properly commissioned.
 We therefore ask for immediate return.
 Important: Please read and follow the instructions in chapter ⇒ 1 "Liability and Warranty".

 Confirmation of the buyer: ✓ The machine described above was purchased by me/us. ✓ Together with this handover certificate, I have received the operating manual valid for the machine (edition:). ✓ The operating instructions have been read and understood by me, as well as by all persons responsible for operating the specified machine.
 I will ensure that persons working on the machine at a later date are also instructed accordingly.

 Name and position Date Signature of the customer

-Address of the dealer (company stamp): handed over t including the operating manual, was on the buyer and installed according to ons in the operating manual.
+Address of the dealer Address of the dealer (company stamp): The machine, including the operating manual, was handed over to the buyer and installed according to the specifications in the operating manual.

 Date Signature - Customer Service